-Snow Horse Elementary has implemented a school-wide positive behavioral support plan that utilized common language to ensure consistency throughout the school.
+Snow Horse Elementary has implemented a school-wide positive behavioral support plan that utilizes common language to ensure consistency throughout the school.
 The purpose of the plan is to increase responsibility, respect, and safety at our school.
-The Snow Horse Behavior Plan is based on three simple expectations:
+The Snow Horse Behavior Plan is based on three simple expectations which act as our school rules: